 Continues to Identify Gathering Places

-The committee continues to identify important gathering places, which could be built upon as Wayne Tomorrow's initiatives like high-speed broadband internet service are rolled out.
+The newly formed Community Hubs Task Force continues to identify important gathering places, which could be built upon as Wayne Tomorrow's initiatives like high-speed broadband internet service are rolled out.